Staincliffe CE Junior School

 Maths

 In Year 6 we follow a progressive approach where children get experience of mathematical concepts in blocks of a week or two weeks.
-They then revisit these concepts over the year to ensure they have mastered this knowledge and understanding.
-We encourage children to be independent learners in maths and they utilise their Maths Toolkit to support their learning when required.
-Over the course of Autumn term, children will learn about: Place Value and Rounding, Addition and Subtraction, Multiplication and Division, Angles and Circles, Multiples, factors & Prime Numbers & measures, Units of Measures, Comparing, Ordering, Simplifying Fractions, Multiplying Decimals 10, 100, 1000, Written methods of multiplication and division, Calculating Fractions, Interpret Data and Line Graphs as well as 2D and 3D Shapes.
-Children will also be taking the first set of assessment and practice tests.
+They then revisit these concepts over the year to ensure they have mastered the knowledge and understanding.
+We encourage the children to be independent learners in maths and they utilise their Maths Toolkit to support their learning when required.
+Over the course of the Spring term, children will learn about: Perimeter and area, Area and volume, Fractions, decimals and percentages, Negative numbers, Mental and written methods including money and decimals (4 operations), Order of operations, Simple Formulae, Reflections and Translations, Problems involving measures and Interpreting Data.
+Children will also complete the second set of assessment and practice tests.

 Literacy